-North Reef and that of the lowest performing reference reef) with statistical power ≥ 0.80 (calculated as 1- β), using a critical $\alpha = 0.2$.
-Once data are collected and an effect size for a given relative performance standard is determined, a critical α needs to be assigned to evaluate whether Wheeler North Reef met the performance standard for the year.
-The monitoring philosophy for this project is to balance the risk associated with falsely concluding that the performance standard with falsely concluding the risk associated with falsely concluding the risk associated with falsely concluding the risk associated with falsely concluding that the performance standard was met (i.e., Type I error = critical $\alpha = 0.20$) with the risk associated with falsely concluding that the standard was met (i.e., Type II error = $\beta = 0.20$).
+North Reef and that of the lowest performing reference reef) with statistical power $\geq 0.80$ (calculated as 1- $\beta$ ), using a critical $\alpha$ = 0.2.
+Once data are collected and an effect size for a given relative performance standard is determined, a critical $\alpha$ needs to be assigned to evaluate whether Wheeler North Reef met the performance standard for the year.
+The monitoring philosophy for this project is to balance the risk associated with falsely concluding that the performance standard was not met (i.e., Type I error = critical $\alpha$ = 0.20) with the risk associated with falsely concluding that the standard was met (i.e., Type II error = $\beta$ = 0.20).

 As noted, the sampling program design balanced Type I and Type II errors while considering the minimum detectable effect size.
 Once data are collected and the results are analyzed, it is important to consider the risks of missing large effects or underestimating effect sizes due to high variance in the data.
 Both scenarios are unlikely given the sampling design.
-However, there may be a situation where variance is greater than anticipated and we are unable to assess large effect sizes (i.e. >0.20) with a power of 0.80 using a critical $\alpha = 0.20$.
+However, there may be a situation where variance is greater than anticipated and we are unable to assess large effect sizes (i.e. >0.20) with a power of 0.80 using a critical $\alpha = 0.20$ .
 Thus, we developed a "floating alpha" approach that links critical alpha to effect size, thereby allowing us to detect large effect sizes when the variance is unexpectedly large.

 The floating alpha approach was developed because of the importance of correctly determining that Wheeler North Reef failed to meet a relative performance standard, irrespective of effect size.
-If the effect size is small, then it is necessary to apply a correspondingly small value for critical α to be certain that the difference between Wheeler North Reef and the reference reefs is real.
-By contrast if the effect size for a relative performance standard is large, then assigning a critical value of α that is too small runs the risk of concluding that the reefs are similar when they differ.
-Thus linking the critical value of α to the effect size is small, and a Type II error when the effect size is large.
+If the effect size is small, then it is necessary to apply a correspondingly small value for critical $\alpha$ to be certain that the difference between Wheeler North Reef and the reference reefs is real.
+By contrast if the effect size for a relative performance standard is large, then assigning a critical value of $\alpha$ that is too small runs the risk of concluding that the reefs are similar when they differ.
+Thus linking the critical value of $\alpha$ to the effect size reduces the probability of committing a Type I error when the effect size is small, and a Type II error when the effect size is large.

 The following rules are used with the floating alpha approach when assessing whether Wheeler North Reef meets a given relative performance standard (refer to Figure 2).
-"Calculated α " refers to the p-value computed from the data for a given statistical test, and "critical α " refers to the threshold value of α to which the calculated α is compared for the purpose of determining statistical significance.
-Using these rules, critical α is set to equal the effect size for all effect sizes ≤ 0.50 .
+"Calculated $\alpha$ " refers to the p-value computed from the data for a given statistical test, and "critical $\alpha$ " refers to the threshold value of $\alpha$ to which the calculated $\alpha$ is compared for the purpose of determining statistical significance.
+Using these rules, critical $\alpha$ is set to equal the effect size for all effect sizes $\leq$ 0.50.